-Derivative Financial Instruments ASC Topic 815, Derivatives and Hedging (ASC Topic 815) requires companies to recognize all of its derivative instruments as either assets or liabilities in the Consolidated Balance Sheet at fair value.
-The accounting for changes in the fair value (i.e., gains or losses) of a derivative instrument depends on whether it has been designated and qualifies as part of a hedging relationship and further, on the type of hedging relationship.
+The Financial Accounting Standards Board ("FASB") issued ASC Topic 815, "Derivatives and Hedging". ("ASC Topic 815") This Standard requires companies to recognize all of its derivative instruments as either assets or liabilities in the statement of financial position at fair value.
+The accounting changes in the fair value (i.e., gains or losses) of a derivative instrument depends on whether it has been designated and qualifies as part of a hedging relationship and further, on the type of hedging relationship.
 For those derivative instruments that are designated and qualify as hedging instruments, a company must designate the hedging instrument, based upon the exposure being hedged, as a fair value hedge, cash flow hedge, or a hedge of a net investment in a foreign operation.

 The Company is exposed to certain risks relating to its ongoing business operations.
-The primary risks managed by using derivative instruments are foreign currency exchange rate risk and interest rate risk.
+The primary risks managed by using derivative instruments are foreign currency exchange rate risk, and interest rate risk.
 Forward contracts against various foreign currencies are entered into to manage the foreign currency exchange rate risk on forecasted revenue and expenses denominated in currencies other than the functional currency of the operating unit (cash flow hedge).
 Other forward exchange contracts against various foreign currencies are entered into to manage the foreign currency exchange rate risk associated with certain firm commitments denominated in currencies other than the functional currency of the operating unit (fair value hedge).
-In addition, the Company will enter into non-designated forward contracts against various foreign currencies to manage the foreign currency exchange rate risk on recognized nonfunctional currency monetary accounts (non-designated hedge).
-Interest rate swaps are entered into to manage interest rate risk associated with the Company s fixed and floating-rate borrowings.
-The Company records all derivative financial instruments at their fair value in its Consolidated Balance Sheet.
-Except for certain non-designated hedges discussed below, all derivative financial instruments that the Company holds are designated as either cash flow or fair value hedges and are highly effective in offsetting movements in the underlying risks.
-Such arrangements typically have terms between two and 24 months, but are highly effective in offsetting movements in the underlying risks.
+In addition the Company will enter into non-designated forward contracts against various foreign currencies to manage the foreign currency exchange rate risk on recognized nonfunctional currency monetary accounts (non-designated hedge).
+Interest rate swaps are entered into to manage interest rate risk associated with the Company's fixed and floating-rate borrowings.

+The Company records all derivative financial instruments at their fair value in our consolidated balance sheet.
+Except for certain non-designated hedges discussed below, all derivative financial instruments we hold are designated as either cash flow or fair value hedges and are highly effective in offsetting movements in the underlying risks.
 Such arrangements typically have terms between two and 24 months, but may have longer terms depending on the underlying cash flows being hedged, typically related to the projects in our backlog.
-The Company may also use interest rate contracts to mitigate its exposure to changes in interest rates on anticipated long-term debt issuances.
+We may also use interest rate contracts to mitigate our exposure to changes in interest rates on anticipated long-term debt issuances.